DTS VS Dolby Digital 5.1

 It doesn’t help either, that both companies seem to constantly update their codecs as well.
 What makes it even more difficult is the fact that everyone perceives sound differently.

 So to really get to the bottom of it, I decided to go on a mini movie binge.
-I watched Avengers Age Of Ultron, Guardians Of The Galaxy 2, Spiderman Homecoming, and a few others (I love superhero movies) By the end, this is what I realized.
-Compared to Dolby Digital, DTS seemed to have a wider dynamic range all around.
+I watched Avengers Age Of Ultron, Guardians Of The Galaxy 2, Spiderman Homecoming, and a quite a few others (I love superhero movies) By the end, this is what I realized.

-Whether it be explosions, dialogue, etc., it always seemed as though it was able to just go a little bit louder at the same volume comparatively.
+Whether it be explosions, dialogue, etc., it always seemed as though it that they were really similar comparatively.